 - Moderate: A balance between build times and math-related code execution time.

 - Aggressive: Longer build times, but code is more optimized for faster math-related code execution time.

-- Application Identifier: Required for CGI app, this is an unique identifier for the web app.
+- Application Identifier: This is an unique identifier for the web app.
 If you deploy multiple web apps on the same server, they must all have unique Application Identifiers.